 Stage A: The Lo-Fi Paper Prototype

-Stage B: The First "Real Feel" Professional Prototype
+Stage B: The Single Professional Type

-Phase 4: The Polish - Preparing for a Professional Product
+Phase 3: The Polish - Preparing for a Professional Product

 With a validated prototype, you're ready to create the final, polished product.